Giving to the Church

 - No minimum contribution is required

-- No particular amount has to be promised
+- No specific donation amount has to be promised

 - There is no fixed term during which contributions must be made